 “It is a really good step along the way to reconciliation,” Jade told the students.

-The acknowledgement, which takes place every morning in IGS Early Learning, is “a meaningful, and respectful way to start our day,” said Early Childhood Teacher Jasmin Flyte.
+The acknowledgment, which takes place every morning in IGS Early Learning, is “a meaningful, and respectful way to start our day,” said Early Childhood Teacher Jasmin Flyte.

-Jade shared some of the Wiradjuri language she has learnt from her family.
+Jade shared some of the Wiradjuri language she has learned from her family.